DHT

 dht.findValue

-, and the name field's value will be the word nodes.
-We repeat the process from the previous section, everything is the same as last time, but updateRule will be dht.updateRule.overlayNodes.
+.
+We will repeat the process from the previous section; everything remains the same as before, but this time the updateRule

-After validation - we will get the public keys (id) of the nodes that have information about our workchain and shard.
-To get the ADNL addresses of the nodes, we need to make IDs from the keys (using the hashing method) and repeat the procedure described above for each of the ADNL addresses, as with the ADNL address of the foundation.ton domain.
+After the validation process, we will obtain the public keys (IDs) of the nodes that have information about our workchain and shard.
+To access the ADNL addresses of these nodes, we will hash the keys to create IDs and repeat the same procedure for each ADNL address, similar to how we did for the foundation.ton

 References

-Here a link to the original article by Oleg Baranov.
+Here is the link to the original article by Oleg Baranov.